TotalMiner/totalminer.github.io/lua/functions/inventory/copy_inventory.md

 ## Parameters

-- `x1:` The x component of the source block position
+- `x1`: The x component of the source block position
-- `y1:` The y component of the source block position
+- `y1`: The y component of the source block position
-- `z1:` The z component of the source block position
+- `z1`: The z component of the source block position
-- `x2:` The x component of the destination block position
+- `x2`: The x component of the destination block position
-- `y2:` The y component of the destination block position
+- `y2`: The y component of the destination block position
-- `z2:` The z component of the destination block position
+- `z2`: The z component of the destination block position
-- `item_id:` The item_id to copy.
+- `item_id`: The item_id to copy.
 If omitted, all items will be copied
-- `qty:` The quantity of the item to copy.
+- `qty`: The quantity of the item to copy.
 If omitted, all of the item will be copied

 ___